-The Factor Analysis of Information Risk (FAIR) is a framework for understanding, analyzing, and quantifying information risk in financial terms.
+Open FAIR™ (Factor Analysis of Information Risk) is the go-to standard for quantitative risk analysis.
+Open FAIR™ provides a framework for understanding, analyzing, and quantifying information risk in financial terms.

-- Risk presented in financial terms which enables cost/benefit analysis
+- Risk presented in financial terms, enabling cost/benefit analysis.

-"Apps [HealthGuard Founder & CEO] is the person I think of when I think of healthcare InfoSec.
+"Apps [HealthGuard's Founder & CEO] is the person I think of when I think of healthcare InfoSec.
 You won't find anyone stronger in the field."

 Creator of FAIR

-Organizations can implement FAIR in a modular fashion by plugging it into an existing risk management process.
+Organizations can implement Open FAIR™ in a modular fashion by plugging it into an existing risk management process.
 It can be phased in slowly or implemented as a forklift upgrade.
 It is also complimentary to existing security frameworks such as NIST Cyber Security Framework, NIST 800-53, and ISO 27000.

-FAIR can quickly begin producing quantitative measures of risk that can be used to improve decision making.
+Open FAIR™ quickly begins producing quantitative measures of risk that can be used to improve decision making.

 An International Standard